Food and Drink

 Tesco Clubcard

-Tesco offer ‘Clubcard Prices’ which are discounts or multi-buy offers on selected products (these change week to week!)
+Tesco offer ‘Clubcard Prices’ which are discounts or multi-buy offers on selected products which change week to week.
 You collect points which turn into vouchers you can use to get money off your shop.
 Simply apply for a Clubcard to get these benefits.
 You can also get the ‘Tesco Grocery and Clubcard’ app to track your points and it works as the Clubcard too.

 Lidl Plus